 Most of Windows users who are going to try Windows 8 will install Windows 8 in dual boot with Windows 7 or in dual boot with Windows XP.
-And there are some users who may install Windows 8 on a virtual machine using VMware or VirtualBox (see how to install Windows 8 on VirtualBox or install Windows 8 on VMware).
+And some users may install Windows 8 on a virtual machine using VMware or VirtualBox (see how to install Windows 8 on VirtualBox or install Windows 8 on VMware).

-But if you want to dual boot Windows 8 with Windows 7 without actually installing Windows 8 on a separate partition, installing Windows 8 on a VHD (virtual hard disk) is the best way to test drive the new operating system.
+But if you want to dual boot Windows 8 with Windows 7 without actually installing Windows 8 on a separate partition, installing Windows 8 on a VHD (virtual hard disk) is the best way to test-drive the new operating system.

 Users who would like to install Windows 8 on a VHD in dual boot with Windows 7 can follow our simple instructions given below to create a VHD and then install Windows 8 on it.